 What is Topical Chemotherapy?

-Topical chemotherapy is an effective treatment used to treat skin cancer effecting the first layer of the skin.
-The practitioners at the Dermatology and Skin Cancer Surgery Center of North Texas use these topical creams to destroy cancer cells and prevent them from duplicating.
+Topical chemotherapy is an effective treatment used to treat pre-cancerous areas and skin cancer effecting the first layer of the skin.
+The practitioners at the Dermatology and Skin Cancer Surgery Center use these topical creams to destroy cancer cells and prevent them from duplicating.
 This treatment is a viable substitute for surgery, as it actively treats cancer cells and causes less scarring than other treatment options.
 Patients may also apply the treatment at home, rather than at their dermatologist’s office, so they have the satisfaction of undergoing treatment in complete privacy and comfort.
 The length of this treatment varies among patients and depends on the type and severity of their condition.
-This treatment is available at any one of our greater North Texas locations, including Dallas, McKinney, Rockwall, Allen, and Gainesville.
+This treatment is available at any one of our greater North Texas locations.

 What to Expect

 Topical chemotherapy is a self-administered treatment used to treat mild skin cancer.
 Typically, the cream used as treatment is applied once or twice a day for weeks at a time.
 This treatment will cause irritation and redness to the skin as well as some soreness.
 Throughout your treatment, you will have to return to your dermatologist to have the treatment site examined.
-Based on the analysis of the dermatologist, and how the medication is working on your skin, will determine the length of your treatment.
+The length of your treatment will be based on the dermatologist's analysis of how the medication is working on your skin.
 Expect the treatment area to feel and appear raw and uncomfortable throughout the duration of using the topical medication as it destroys cancerous and precancerous cells on the skin.